 Thank you so much for your time!

-He is second year student and health justice scholar at Georgetown School of Medicine.
+He is a second year student and health justice scholar at Georgetown School of Medicine.
 He holds a graduate certificate in LGBT Health Policy & Practice from the George Washington University.
 He is interested in entering an internal medicine residency upon graduation, and hopes to engage with global health.